webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 This can be useful for capturing links that lead outside the crawled website but should still be included in the archive.

-#### Custom List of Pages
+#### Additional List of Pages

 A list of URLs of pages to crawl.
 For both options, each line should contain a valid URL (starting with `https://` or `http://`).
-Invalid or duplicate URLs will be skipped unless _[Fail Crawl on Invalid URL](#fail-crawl-on-invalid-url-for-custom-list-of-pages)_ is enabled.
+Invalid or duplicate URLs will be skipped unless _[Fail Crawl if Any URL Fails](#fail-crawl-on-invalid-url-for-additional-list-of-pages)_ is enabled.

-#### Fail Crawl on Invalid URL (For _Custom List of Pages_)
+#### Fail Crawl if Any URL Fails (For _Additional List of Pages_)

-If enabled, the crawler will exit upon encountering any URL in _Custom List of Pages_ that fails to open.
+If enabled, the crawler will exit upon encountering any URL in _Additional List of Pages_ that fails to open.
 No crawled content will be saved and the workflow status will be <span class="status-red-600">:bootstrap-x-octagon-fill: Failed</span>.

 ### Exclude Pages